osgmirantis/prodsecreportweekly/README.md

 - **Status scope**: the Feed shows open groups only; the report's "added" counts every issue detected in the window even if it was already closed/auto-closed again by the time you look.
+- **Ignored issues are hidden in the UI's default views** (issue lists show open statuses like New / To do) but the report counts them: an issue detected and auto-ignored in the same week is +1 added and +1 resolved.
+Include the Ignored status in the UI filter to see them — or set `EXCLUDE_IGNORED_BY=auto,rule` to keep machine-triaged issues out of the report altogether.
 - **Window**: the report defaults to Mon–Fri in UTC.
 To mirror a UI filter like 07/06–07/12 set `REPORT_WEEK_DAYS=7` (and `REPORT_TIMEZONE=Europe/Madrid` for local-midnight boundaries).